frequently asked questions

 While the majority of our Chapters serve elementary and middle school participants, Chapters run the gamut from Pre-K all the way to high school.
 Multi-age Chapters are common for those that meet out-of-school, and in the past, some Chapters have paired up with older or younger ‘buddies’ to build in a peer-mentoring component.

--The Imagination Chapters program is a minimum commitment of 8 months (approximately October to June)
+-The Creativity Chapters program is a minimum commitment of 8 months (approximately October to June)

 -Sessions are ideally 2 hrs/week, or every other week; for in-class Chapters, 1-2 hrs/week